Superbeet/PrimeMultiplicationTable/README.md

  - No even number except 2 can be a prime number.
 So we don’t need to check if a number can be divided evenly by an even number.
 This fact can reduce half of number we need to try.
  - If a number is not a prime.
 It should be a multiplication of at least two numbers.
 Then one of them must be smaller than equal to sqrt(N).
 So, we just need to try to divide each number by 2 to sqrt(N) instead of N.
  - After optimized the code by the two ideas above, I find there are still some duplicated division operations.
-For instance, to check 101, we will try dividends 3,5,7,9, however, 9 is not necessary to be checked since 3 has been checked already.
+For instance, to check 101, we will try dividends 3,5,7,9.
+However, 9 is not necessary to be checked since 3 has been checked already.
 So we just need to try to divide the number by all primes we have found so far.

 It is implemented in method **get_primes_1** with time complexity **lower than O(n^1.5)**.